A Multi-Segment, Soft Growing Robot with Selective Steering: Design

 \subsection{cPAM Design}

-We propose an air pouch integrated into the vine robot that inflates to a cylindrical shape, the cylindrical pneumatic artificial muscle (cPAM).
-It behaves like an ideal pouch motor \cite{niiyama2015pouch} because folded material on its sides prevents the edges from being constrained, similar to the folded pneumatic actuators in \cite{wang2022folded}. \Cref{fig:integration} shows the manufactured vine robot with the pressure supply line, the valve, and the cPAM.
+We propose an air pouch that inflates to a cylindrical shape, the cylindrical pneumatic artificial muscle (cPAM).
+It behaves like an ideal pouch motor \cite{niiyama2015pouch} because folded material on its sides prevents the edges from being constrained, similar to the folded pneumatic actuators in \cite{wang2022folded}.
+The cPAM is fully integrated into the vine robot.
+As in \cite{abrar2021highly}, the body of the vine robot is also a surface of the cPAM. \Cref{fig:integration} shows the cPAM integrated into the vine robot with the pressure supply line and the valve.

 We assume the cPAM is flat in the deflated state and forms a cylinder in the inflated state.
 The fold of length $f_{\text{cPAM}}$ forms the ground area of the cylinder with diameter $D_{\text{cPAM}}$: